Trusted WordPress tutorials, when you need them most.

 Sucuri dashboard

-Sucuri’s website application firewall (WAF) is a cloud-based firewall which means it does not run on your server.
-In other words, no technical maintenance required on your end.
+It is a cloud-based firewall, which means it does not run on your hosting server.
+In other words, no technical maintenance is required on your end.

-Once setup, you will not need to worry about updating or maintaining it in the future.
+Once set up, you will not need to worry about updating or maintaining it in the future.

 The overall user interface is nice.
-However, users will still need to dig deeper to find options that they are looking for.
+However, users will still need to dig deeper to find the options that they are looking for.

-Updating nameservers on domain registrar is an additional step that’s required to setup Sucuri’s firewall, and it can be a bit difficult for some non-techy users.
-The good thing is that most popular domain registrars like Domain.com, GoDaddy, etc will be able to help you set it up.
+Updating nameservers on the domain registrar is an additional step required to set up Sucuri’s firewall, and it can be a bit difficult for some non-techy users.

 Winner: Sucuri